 4. Phanteks Evolv Shift 2 Review

 Today we’ll be reviewing the Phanteks Evolv Shift 2.
-The first version of this chassis was released in 2015 and it followed a unique concept which you have probably never seen before.
+The first version of this chassis was released in 2015 and it followed a unique concept that you have probably never seen before.
 It’s a case with a built-in water cooling unit, thus being able to cool your hardware even when closed.
 The idea is good, but I’m not a big fan of closed cases as you can never see what’s going on inside, also I’m not a big fan of all the cables and tubing that would be visible if building using that case.
 So let’s take a look at the new version which is supposed to solve those problems!

 Lately, we’re seeing more and more gaming pc cases coming to the market with tempered glass panels.
 Whereas the Phanteks Evolv Shift is one of them and not only does it have a window, but it comes in black and white versions.
 That’s something we don’t see often: two different color options for the very same product!
 We received the black version and it looks awesome from every angle.